 For mountain bike enthusiasts, don't miss:

-It’s time to move down the road, but just make a short drive.
-Whether you’re camping or looking for a cozy rustic cabin to give you the full Montana experience, Bozeman Trail RV Park, Osen’s RV Park, and Ennis RV Park by Starry Night Lodging all offer a cozy place to stay that will set you up perfectly to start out a relaxing Day 6.
+Whether you're camping or looking for a cozy rustic cabin to give you the full Montana experience, Bozeman Trail RV Park, Osen's RV Park, and Ennis RV Park by Starry Night Lodging all offer a cozy place to stay that will set you up perfectly to start out a relaxing Day 6.

 Southwest Montana is known for its thermal waters produced by the plentiful volcanic activity.
 There are a lot of jam-packed days in this itinerary, so take some time on Day 6 to kick back and relax.